MartinHepperle/muLISP/muLISP-90/README.md

 Files related to muLISP-90.

-muLISP-90 was the last version of muLISP created by Soft Warehouse and sitributed by Microsoft.
+muLISP-90 was the last version of muLISP created by Soft Warehouse and distributed by Microsoft.

 See also
 https://archive.org/details/MULISPXM and